marklchaves/ini-bali/README.md

 iya, you read that right. an amp story running as a pwa. sick.

-ini bali means this is bali.
+ini bali means this is bali. amp means mobile first. pwa means can run offline.

 ---